 To learn more about the different types of opioids, visit our Opioids Drug Facts page.

 1Substance Abuse and Mental Health Services Administration, Center for Behavioral Health Statistics and Quality.
 CBHSQ Data Review.
 Associations of Nonmedical Pain Reliever Use and Initiation of Heroin Use in the United States.
 Rockville, MD, August 2013.
 Available at: http://www.samhsa.gov/data/2k13/DataReview/DR006/nonmedical-pain-reliever-use-2013.htm.

-Heroin can be mixed with water and injected with a needle.
-It also can be smoked or snorted up the nose.
+Heroin is mixed with water and injected with a needle.
+It can also be smoked or snorted.

 Short-term effects of heroin include a rush of good feelings and clouded thinking.
 For the first several hours after taking heroin, people want to sleep, and their heart rate and breathing slow down.
 When the drug wears off, people may feel a strong urge to take more.

 Regular heroin use changes the functioning of the brain.
 Using heroin repeatedly can result in: